BrianWu06/VMP-for-MELS/README.md

 # NCVMP for MELS

-This repo is an implementation of a Non-Conjugate Variational Message Passing algorithm for the Mixed-Effect Locayion-Scale Model.
+This repo is an implementation of a Non-Conjugate Variational Message Passing algorithm for the Mixed-Effect Location-Scale Model.

 The MELS model is as follow:
 $y_{ij} = X_{ij}^\top \beta + \nu_i + \epsilon_{ij}$